stuskeer/session-tracker/README.md

    - Enter your current password
    - Enter and confirm your new password (min 8 chars, mixed case + digit)
    - Click "Update Password"

+10. **Viewing Insights:**
+    - Click "Insights" (📈) from the hamburger menu
+    - View key statistics displayed in gradient cards:
+      - **Highest Jump:** Your personal best jump height
+      - **Total Sessions:** Count of all logged sessions
+      - **Total Time:** Cumulative time spent kiting
+    - **Time by Kite Chart:** Interactive donut pie chart showing:
+      - Percentage of time spent on each kite
+      - Actual hours and minutes per kite
+      - Color-coded legend sorted by most-used kites
+    - **Sessions by Location:** Bar chart visualization showing:
+      - Number of sessions at each location
+      - Percentage distribution
+      - Maximum jump height achieved at each spot
+      - Sorted by most frequent locations

 ### Admin Features